2005 Pontiac Vibe

 The optional DVD-based navigation system works well and has a split-screen feature so you can see both the detail of your immediate locale as well as your location in relation to a larger, metropolitan area.
 However, it isn't cheap ($1,650).

-OnStar works as a navigation system because there's nothing to program.
+OnStar works like a navigation system but there's nothing to program.
 Press the button and a live human responds, ready to give you directions, locate the nearest sushi bar or send flowers to your mom.
 Through the miracle of satellite navigation, OnStar always knows the location of your vehicle.
-The staff will notify authorities of your location if your airbag goes off and you do not respond to their calls.
+The staff will direct the rescue squad to your car if your airbag goes off and you do not respond to their calls.
 Or you can press the emergency button and they'll send out the troops.
-OnStar is good for lesser emergencies, too, like unlocking your doors when you lock the keys inside.
-They can direct you to the nearest gas station or help find a good restaurant or motel.
+OnStar is good for lesser emergencies, too, like unlocking your doors when you lock the keys inside or directing you to the nearest gas station or ATM or Starbucks.
 If your vehicle is stolen, OnStar can pinpoint its location and direct the authorities to apprehend and recover.

 The standard Pontiac Vibe is no pocket rocket, but comports itself well.
+We found the Vibe's engine a little noisy under acceleration, but the drivetrain quieted nicely at cruising speeds.
 The 1.8-liter four-cylinder engine features Toyota's variable valve timing (VVT-i) technology and produces 130 horsepower at 6000 rpm and 125 pounds-feet of torque at 4200 rpm.
-The Vibe's engine was a little noisy under acceleration, but the drivetrain quieted nicely at cruising speeds.

 The five-speed manual transmission lets the driver extract the full measure of the engine's power.
 Making shifting easier is the way the shifter is mounted in an extension of the dashboard, instead of in a center console.
 Your right hand falls easily from the steering wheel directly onto the shift lever.

 The Vibe AWD model with the automatic isn't as quick as the front-drive model with the manual gearbox, but it responded nicely when we needed it to kick down for passing or for pulling onto freeways.
 On the downside, the AWD model gets slightly lower fuel economy and has a smaller fuel tank than the five-speed base model.
 On the upside, it won't get stuck and doesn't add much weight.
 Under normal conditions the system drives the front wheels only.
 But if the front wheels start slipping, a viscous coupling directs up to half of the power to the rear wheels.
 That's a very useful feature when trying to drive up a slippery slope.
 All-wheel-drive models get an independent rear suspension with a compact double-wishbone design, a more sophisticated setup than what's on the front-drive models.
 This independent rear suspension improves ride comfort and provides outstanding handling and stability to complement the sure-footed all-wheel-drive system.
 The all-wheel-drive system is made of aluminum and weighs less than 200 pounds.

-The Vibe GT qualifies for pocket-rocket status.
-Pontiac says the Vibe GT will sprint from 0 to 60 mph in less than 8.5 seconds, compared to 9 or 10 seconds for the base car and 11.5 for the AWD.
-The division expects 13 percent to choose the GT.
+The Vibe GT almost qualifies for pocket-rocket status.
+Pontiac says the GT will sprint from 0 to 60 mph in less than 8.5 seconds, compared to 9 or 10 seconds for the base car and 11.5 for the AWD.

 The Pontiac Vibe is roomy, versatile and economical, and new safety options further its appeal.
-Vibe features an innovative cargo system and boasts household current to run laptops and other appliances.
-Vibe also boasts Toyota build quality.
+Vibe features an innovative cargo system and house current on tap for laptops and other electrical appliances.
 Vibe offers an extensive list of standard equipment in all three models, though power windows and door locks are extra-cost options.
 And it benefits from Toyota quality standards.

-The standard model seems the smartest buy.
-The Vibe AWD is a sporty hatchback for the Snow Belt; its price is considerably higher, but includes all-wheel drive, an automatic transmission and anti-lock brakes.
+The standard model seems the smartest buy, while the all-wheel-drive model adds all-weather capability.
 We found the Vibe GT less compelling.
-It's nearly $3,000 more than the base model and the engine and suspension tuning are not conducive to pleasant motoring around town, lacking the drivability of high-performance models from Subaru.
+It's nearly $3,000 more than the standard model and the engine and suspension tuning are not conducive to pleasant motoring around town.

 |Model Line Overview|